KeithLaker/KeithLaker.github.io/Workshops/adb-loading-using-sql/updating-sales-data/updating-sales-data.md

     GROUP BY segment_name;</copy>
     ```

-6. This will return something similar to the results shown below: 8.504GB vs. the original value of 8.441 GB.
-A very, very slight increase in space usage!
+7. This will return something similar to the results shown below: 8.504GB vs. the original value of 8.441 GB.
+This is a very, very slight increase in space usage!

     ![Result of space calculation query showing slight increase in space usage](images/3054194682.png)
 <br><br>

 ## Summary

 Why is the lab important?
 This is a real-world scenario for the majority of data warehouse projects.
 Your data warehouse platform needs to efficiently manage updates to your data.
 The Oracle Database is built around a storage model that was designed from the start to efficiently manage data updates since will always be a must-have requirement for all data management projects.

 Obviously, Autonomous Database automatically manages the data storage process for you so there are no settings to monitor or tweak.
 You simply load your data, update your data, and let Autonomous Database efficiently manage how that data is stored.

 ## Next Steps